Bitlis: Climate

-Bitlis has a dry-summer humid continental climate according to the (Köppen climate classification: Dsa, or Trewartha climate classification: Dca).
+Bitlis has a Mediterranean-influenced humid continental climate (Köppen: Dsa, Trewartha: Dca).
 Bitlis has hot, dry summers and cold, very snowy winters.
+Highest snow depth recorded in Bitlis is 343 cm (135 inches).

 Economy

 Historically, Bitlis produced wheat, which the British, in 1920, described as being "particularly excellent."
 However, poor trade routes in the area during the early 20th century meant that the wheat was mainly produced and used by locals.
 During this time, the British stated that the people of Bitlis were unable to use all of the wheat they produced, and most was "left to rot in the underground storehouses."